-2.1.2 Viewing Distance
+2.1.1.3 Viewing Distance

-C-20 and C-30 lasers produce optical power levels that are dangerous to the eyes and skin if exposed directly or indirectly.
+The C-40 laser produces optical power levels that are dangerous to the eyes and skin if exposed directly or indirectly.
 These products must be operated only with proper eye and skin protection at all times.
 Never view directly emitted or scattered radiation with unprotected eyes.
 When viewing the laser during operation, the operator must maintain the Nominal Ocular Hazard Distance (NOHD) between the laser or scattered radiation and the operator's eyes.
-Figure 2-1 summarizes the NOHD for the power range of the C-20 and C-30 for direct viewing of the collimated beam along with two other common configurations.
+Figure 2-1 summarizes the NOHD for the power range of the C-40 for direct viewing of the collimated beam along with two other common configurations.
 The NOHD in Figure 2-1 is based on the Maximum Permissible Exposure (MPE = 0.1 W/cm2) level for each power condition as specified in ANSI Z136.1 and IEC 60825-1.